ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 dword + (word + word + dword + dword + ulong_ptr) + dword =
 4 + (2 + 2 + 4 + 4 + 8) + 4 = 28
 ```
 The question is why we need the last padding dword field in the `INPUT` structure.
-If you look into the `INPUT` definition you will see the `union` C++ keyword.
+If you look into the `INPUT` definition, you see the `union` C++ keyword.
 This means that the reserved memory size will be enough for storing the biggest of the `MOUSEINPUT`, `KEYBDINPUT` and `HARDWAREINPUT` structures.
 The biggest structure is `MOUSEINPUT` that has dword extra field compared to `KEYBDINPUT`.

 Now you can see the benefits of using high-level language such as AutoIt.
 It hides from a developer a lot of inconsiderable details and allows to operate with simple abstractions and functions.